AstraZeneca/runnable/docs/getting_started/command-line.md

 ## Tag

-A friendly way to tag exeperiments or runs together.
+A friendly way to tag experiments or runs together.

 Provided by ```--tag``` option on magnus cli.